AlexSpradling/Home-Price-Prediction-in-Ames-IA/README.md

 ### VI.
 Conclusions and Recommendations

-The final production model achieved powerful predictive ability and the final deliverable was to the client's specifications.
+The final production model achieved powerful predictive ability with a Root Mean Squared Error of $20,700 on validation data.

 The Ames dataset has a dizzying array of features, the final production model uses 68 total features, 21 of which are engineered.
 We found that choosing to proceed with the features most correlated to `saleprice` and exploring various transformations of the data gave our model robust predictive power, however this came with much multicollinearity and at the expense of inference.